 Niall performed as part of the Eurovision interval piece Lumen and features on the commercial recording of that piece.
 Niall usually performs with Sandra Joyce, an innovative bodhran player and vocalist, and guitar players such as Chris Kelly and Clive Carroll.
 Other performances have included a six week tour in Britain and northern Ireland with a South Indian Katakali dance drama group, a two week tour of India, appearances at several European festivals and the North Texas Flute festival in Dallas, the second largest flute festival of its kind in the world.
 In December 1999 Niall performed with Sandra Joyce (vocals / bodhran) and Mícheál Ó Súilleabháin (piano) for De Tiende Nacht van Radio 3.
 This performance was recorded and broadcast in January 2000.
 Current projects include collaborative performances with saxophonist Ken Edge and the contemporary Dahdga Dance Company.

-Niall is currently director of the MA Irish Traditional Music Performance at the Irish World Academy of Music and Dance, University of Limerick.
-He keeps telling everyone that he’s nearly finished his PhD entitled The Art of Juncture: The Creative Transformations of Traditional Irish Music which examines cognitive structures that traditional musicians use to organise their oral music in a literate world.
+Niall has previously been director of the MA Irish Traditional Music Performance at the Irish World Academy of Music and Dance, University of Limerick.
+He finally finished his PhD entitled The Art of Juncture: The Creative Transformations of Traditional Irish Music which examines cognitive structures that traditional musicians use to organise their oral music in a literate world.
 He has been on the committee of the Folk Music Society of Ireland and director of the University of Limerick based projects Nomad (aimed at honouring the music cultures of the traveling peoples at the University), Niall was formerly co-director of the Sionna Festival of European Traditional Music, and the Blas International Summer School of Traditional Irish Music and Dance, a university accredited programme.
 He has been guest director of the Adult Folkworks sumerschool in Durham, England.
-He is the author of articles concerning issues of style and literacy in traditional Irish music and editor of the online journal for Irish music and dance, Inbhear.
+He is the author of articles concerning issues of style and literacy in traditional Irish music and was formerly editor of the online journal for Irish music and dance, Inbhear.

 Room No: IW1.17